Hello and welcome,

-I work on a one to one basis with young people and adults.
+I work on a one to one basis with adults and elders.
 I am a qualified and experienced therapist and coach and a registered member of the British Association of Counselling and Psychotherapy.
-I work with clients in short or longer term therapy.
+Working with clients in short and longer term therapy.
+I also offer sessions in the evenings and Saturdays.
+I currently offer sessions face to face by Skype, Facetime, Whatsapp, Zoom or by telephone.

 Training, qualifications & experience